podopie/podopie.github.com/_posts/2013-04-29-data_hacking_and_coffee.md

 ------------

 Given the top three words that defined each bean, I used the impressions and flavor scores to see which bean had the most favorable tastes:
-* Holler Mountain won best espresso as people favored its deep and smooth flavor.
+* <strong>Holler Mountain</strong> won best espresso for its favored deep and smooth flavor.
-* Hair Bender won top AeroPress brew, mostly for its unique complex flavors contained with a light touch.
+* <strong>Hair Bender</strong> won top AeroPress brew, mostly for its unique complex flavors contained with a light touch.
-* Indonesia Sulawesi Toarco Toraja won for pour over, based on the very powerful but earthy "in your face" taste many of us found it to have.
+* <strong>Indonesia Sulawesi Toarco Toraja</strong> won for pour over, based on the very powerful but earthy "in your face" taste many of us found it to have.
-* Guatemala Finca El Injerto came out on top as the favorite in the office, but primarily due to the fact that it tasted great independent of brewing method.
+* <strong>Guatemala Finca El Injerto</strong> came out on top as the favorite in the office, but primarily due to the fact that it tasted great independent of brewing method.

 Conclusions
 -----------